Mar 4, 2022

 MATT: This is the sexy photo you're talking about?

-CANDICE: Yeah, so he’s looking for experiment to do and the thought of this old theory from the 1920s, basically that primordial soup theory that we just talked about,
+CANDICE: Yeah, so he's looking for an experiment to do, and he thought of this old theory from the 1920s, basically that primordial soup theory that we talked about.

 LULU: The theory had been floating around but had never been tested.

-CANDICE: There’s like Ammonia, hydrogen, methane, all those things that people thought were in the early atmosphere.
-And then he’s like okay, I’m going to create a little storm and he…
+CANDICE: There's like ammonia, hydrogen, methane, all those things that people thought were in the early atmosphere.
+And then he's like "Okay, I'm going to create a little storm."
+And he—pkew!—zapped it.

 LULU: Like a bolt of the early Earth's lightning.

 CANDICE: Yeah, lightning basically.
-And he's watching the cauldron for only a day and he finds that it starts turning a little pinkish.
+And he's watching the cauldron for only a day, and then he finds that it starts turning a little pinkish.
 And he's like, "Oh my goodness.
 Like, is there something going on here?"
 And then a week later it turns deep red.
 Turban red.

 MATT: Oh, the water is becoming red.
 I see, I see.